 Discuss any follow-up appointments, tests, or referrals that your doctor recommends.
 Make sure you understand the next steps in your healthcare journey.
 You should also make note of any actions you need to take after the initial consultation.

 If you have public health insurance, your insurance provider will most likely cover the cost of your doctor’s visit.
-However, if you are privately insured, you might need to pay upfront and ask for reimbursement from your provider later.
+However, if you are privately insured, you may need to pay upfront and ask for reimbursement from your provider later.

 After the appointment